Kazhuu/movelister/README.md

 ## Dependencies

 It's necessary for the user to install LibreOffice 5 or newer and Python 3.x to be able to use the Movelister scripts.
 Python is typically automatically included in a LibreOffice installation on Windows but not always on Linux.
 If LibreOffice Python support is missing on Linux, you need install LibreOffice Python support packages separately.
-On Windows Python is located with regular installation at `C:\Program Files\LibreOffice 5\program\python-core-3.5.0\bin\python.exe`.
+On Windows Python is located with regular installation.
+For instance `C:\Program Files\LibreOffice 5\program\python-core-3.5.0\bin\python.exe`.
 On Ubuntu install following packages to enable Python for LibreOffice:
 ```
 sudo apt install libreoffice-script-provider-python uno-libs3 python3-uno
 ```